kohesive/klutter/core/README.md

 * `batch` - for Sequence and Iterable, batch a sequence into a sequence of lists of max N size
 * `lazyBatch` - A purely Lazy batch must have the source consumed to progress, but does not need to materialize a list per iteration (is a combination of batch+forEach)

+### Immutable Collections

+* `*.asImmutable()` - Wraps a Collection (extension functions exist for Iterator, Collection, List, ListIterator, Set, and Map) with a lightweight delegating class (low overhead) that prevents casting back to mutable type, all methods that return other collections (i.e. map.entries) are also wrapped with a protecting class

+(based off of the answer from @miensol in this Stackoverflow answer http://stackoverflow.com/a/37936456/3679676)

 ### Classloading

 * `ChildFirstClassloader` - a classloader that tries to load within the child classloader, before the parent.
 Adding a minimal level of isolation.
 Useful for dynamic loading ino a container.